Conviction – Yearly Theme For 2019

-Choosing an annual theme is always challenging.
+Choosing a yearly theme is always challenging.
 Especially following on from a huge one like 2018’s Year of Simple.
 Here’s how I chose this year’s annual theme.

 It feels like our world is in crisis.
 Perhaps this is an obvious thing to say.
 What’s less obvious is how we got here.
 Part of the reason is the way we’ve expressed ourselves, for maybe a generation or more, in language that was increasingly fearful of sounding ethical or judgmental, increasingly opaque and vague about why we do things, or what we believe.
 At least until the world suddenly lurched to one side.
 And we needed to separate fact from non-fact, reality from fabrication.
 And suddenly truth, morality, and justice mattered again.
 But our voices had shrunk, and we were left shrieking into the online windstorm.